Saturday, August 27, 2016

 David Tow remains as the undisputed individual who could motivate the fifians to meet and be connected over and over again.

 At around the mid 2000's, David and his wife Rosalina decided to relocate and return to his original country, Australia for good.
-Since then, they have come back occasionally to Malaysia.
+Since then, they came back occasionally to Malaysia.
 Reunions were always organised for the Fifians to meet up with him and for fellowship.
 The last gathering I attended was in August 2009 (Read here).
 He came back twice after that.
-I being in Sabah did not attend any of them.
+I being in Sabah did not attend any of the last two.

 A few years ago, his health deteriorated significantly after two strokes.
 Currently, he is wheel chair-bound and he can no longer talk.
 A procedure was done to insert a tube through the neck to his stomach for feeding because he is unable to swallow due to weakened muscle.
 Nephrostomy tube insertion was also done to drain the urine via a catheter.